CAMBS YOUTH SAILING LEAGUE

 (Age limits for the younger age groups apply as at 31st August).
 Where a boat has both helm and crew the age of the HELM will determine the age group.

 Top competitors in the younger age groups will be awarded prizes from age groups above them if they beat other competitors in those groups, and in the event of this happening they will not be awarded prizes in the younger age group(s).
-The first girl prize will also be awarded to the first girl who has not been awarded a prize in the age group categories.
 The youngest competitor must start at least one race/

 It is the responsibility of the host club to issue prizes as above at their event.
 Any discrepancy should be resolved with the host club at individual events.
 For the series it is the responsibility of the Youth League Committee to issue prizes as above.
 Any discrepancy should be resolved by applying in writing to the Y.L.
 Committee following the final prize giving.